-= O
+Outstanding = O

-= S
+Satisfactory = S

-= P
+Progressing = P

-= N
+Needs Improvement = N

-= U
+Unsatisfactory = U

-= X
+Skill not taught = X

 Under extenuating circumstances, the school may also issue a grade of "I" (Incomplete).
 In these cases, the student must make up the outstanding work quickly or the grade will revert to an "F."